xamarin/xamarin-forms-samples/UserInterface/CheckBoxDemos/README.md

 ---
 name: CheckBox Demos
-description: This sample demonstrates how to use a `CheckBox` in code, XAML with code-behind, and XAML data-binding scenarios.
-For more information about this s...
+description: This sample demonstrates how to use a CheckBox in code, XAML with code-behind, and XAML data-binding scenarios.
 topic: sample
 languages:
 - csharp